-Small, minority, women, and disadvantage businesses in Arkansas can get financial help.
-There are a number of free government grants that can help pay the bills as well as low interest or interest free loans near you.
+Small minority, women, and disadvantage businesses in Arkansas can get financial help.
+There are a number of free government grants that can help pay the bills as well as low-interest or interest free loans.
 The funds are for start up companies as well as small businesses, but a focus is on women owned companies, Black or Latino businesses, veterans, and those that have limited access to other funds.
+Find free MWBE loans and grants near you in AR.

 Free grants and/or loans can be provided by banks, the state of Arkansas (or federal government), non-profits, or other lenders.
 The list of assistance programs is below.
 Most of the financial assistance is for women and minority businesses in Little Rock, Fayetteville, or Hot Springs, but financial help (as well as free mentoring) is offered statewide, including near you.
 There are also corporate programs, free mentoring resources from volunteers, workshops, and many other business services.